saleh234re-code/VIVAProject/README.md

 **Interactive Docs (Swagger UI):** [Click here to view API Docs](https://web-production-d763e.up.railway.app/docs)

-### 1️⃣ Upload Project & Generate Questions
+### 1. Upload Project & Generate Questions
 * **Endpoint:** `POST /upload-project`
-* **Description:** Uploads the project file and returns a list of generated questions.
+* **Description:** Uploads the project file and returns a list of generated questions strings.
 * **Input:** `multipart/form-data` (Key: `file`)
 * **Response Example:**
     ```json
     {
       "status": "success",
-      "data": [
+      "questions": [
-        {
-          "question": "What is the main objective of the platform?",
+        "What is the main objective of the platform?",
-          "answer": "The main objective is to provide..."
-        }
+        "How does the AI model handle Arabic dialects?",
+        "Explain the architecture used in this project."
       ]
     }
     ```

-### 2️⃣ Evaluate Student Answers
+### 2. Evaluate Student Answers
 * **Endpoint:** `POST /evaluate`
-* **Description:** Grades the student's answers based on the AI model's knowledge.
+* **Description:** Grades the student's answers based on the previously uploaded project.
 * **Input (JSON):**
     ```json
     {
-      "qa_pairs": {
-        "Question Text": ["Model Answer", "Student Answer"]
-      }
+      "student_answers": [
+        "The objective is to help students simluate exams...",
+        "It uses NLP models to process text...",
+        "The architecture consists of a client-server model..."
+      ]
     }
     ```
 * **Response Example:**